jackpaulcollins/friday-angular/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+#Setup

+In order to setup Goalbuddy on your machine you will need to clone it from [here](github.com/jackpaulcollins/goalbuddy.git) Then navigate to the folder in your command line and run "npm i" to install all dependencies Then "run ng serve --open" to open to the development server on your local machine If you would like to utilize your own database you will need to register one at [Firebase](www.firebase.google.com)

+The Firebase documentation can be found [Here](https://firebase.google.com/docs/)

 ## Build